MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

  sr3_post -pb amqp://broker.com -pbu sftp://stanley@mysftpserver.com/ -p /data/shared/products/foo

 By default, sr3_post reads the file /data/shared/products/foo and calculates its checksum.
-It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post  to defaults vhost '/' and default exchange.
+It then builds a notification message, logs into broker.com as user 'guest' (default credentials) and sends the post  to defaults vhost '/' and default exchange.
 The default exchange is the prefix *xs_* followed by the broker username, hence defaulting to 'xs_guest'.
 A subscriber can download the file /data/shared/products/foo by authenticating as user stanley